exalearn/multi-site-campaigns/README.md

-# Steering Computaitonal Campaigns across Multiple, Hetereogenous Systems
+# Steering Computational Campaigns across Multiple, Hetereogenous Systems

 This repository contains the software used to evaluate the performance of different systems for executing a computational campaigns across multiple computing sites with different hardware.